SMAA Implementation Example with Vireo RHI

 }

-The function saturate(x) is the GPU equivalent of
+The saturate(x) function is the GPU equivalent of the C++ function clamp(x, 0, 1).

 Pass 3 — Neighborhood Blending

-The final pass combines the original image with its immediate neighbors based on the weights computed in pass 2.
+The final pass combines the original image with its immediate neighbors, proportionally to the weights calculated in pass 2.

 #include "postprocess.inc.slang"